 Android OS is the most popular smartphone OS as of today, and that must be because of its vast app collection.
-It is also an open source OS, so yeah that could be the reason as well.
+It is also an open-source OS, so yeah that could be the reason as well.
 So, if an Android user prefers to switch to a new mobile OS, they will look for the apps collection and then decide if they want to make the move.
-Nevertheless, with all the advantage, the Android OS is not immune to errors and user keeps facing one or another frequently.
+Nevertheless, with all the advantages, the Android OS is not immune to errors and the user keeps facing one or another frequently.

 One of the oldest and most common errors faced by Android users would be the Parse error in Android.
 The error pops up when you try to install an app on your Android phone.
 The full error looks like “Parse error – there is a problem parsing the Package”.
 The error is simple to understand with the error message saying “the application cannot be installed on your phone due to an issue with the parsing.”